DavidOutlook/AzureCloudAdministration/README.md

 # AzureCloudAdministration
-Collarative project to automate deployed infrastructure.
+Collaborative project to automate deployed infrastructure.
 3-tier web,logic, and database app to load-balanced virtual machines, and virtual machine scale set.

 This main template links all other templates together so that PowerShell can deploy everything with one script.